undergrad-partner-school

 Apart from its academic reputation, Boston College boasts a vibrant campus life.
 From its beautiful campus filled with historical buildings and green spaces, to its wide range of student organizations, clubs, and athletic programs, there is always something happening at BC.
 The university's athletic teams, known as the Eagles, compete in the NCAA Division I Atlantic Coast Conference, and school spirit runs deep with a strong fan base.
 Overall, Boston College provides an enriching environment where students can grow academically, spiritually, and personally, fostering a community of engaged learners and responsible global citizens.

-Located in Chestnut Hill, MA, Boston College is a private university.
-This school uses a semester-based calendar.
+Boston College is a private university located in Chestnut Hill, MA.
+This academic institution uses a semester-based calendar.
 It has an acceptance rate of 16%.
-The freshman retention rate at Boston College is 95% and the six-year graduation rate is 91%.
+The freshman retention rate at Boston College is 96% and the six-year graduation rate is 91%.

-The freshmen application deadline for this school is January 1.
+For freshmen, the application deadline for this school is January 2.
 For transfer students, the application deadline is March 15.

 Quick Facts